Inspections, Compliance, Enforcement, and Criminal Investigations

 Field examinations cannot be performed for most of these materials, except for metals in dinnerware and the side -seam solders of cans.

 NOTE: Districts should use commercial versions of the Quick Color Test (QCT) and the Rapid Abrasion Test for lead, e.g. Lead Check Swabs.
 While conducting field examination of dinnerware and food cans to determine if follow-up sampling is required.
 The testing scheme for dinnerware can be found in CPGM 7304.019B.
-Specific information regarding the techniques of testing dinnerware and can side seam solder can be found in Lab Information Bulletin (LIB) 4127 and LIB 4041, respectively on the Division of Field Science (DFS) intranet site.
+Specific information regarding the techniques of testing dinnerware and can side seam solder can be found in Lab Information Bulletin (LIB) 4127 and LIB 4041, respectively on the Office of Regulatory Science (ORS) intranet site.

 Perform a visual examination of the container and a label review for the mandatory labeling requirements.
 For example, determine if a color additive is declared for a product which appears coloring has been added.
 Determine if a preservative declaration includes its function; for example, "Sodium Benzoate as a preservative."